 Game day the starters would train on the side, while the subs would be spread out hitting long balls.

-Training would be set up on the sides or in the corners.
+Training would be set up on the sides or in the corners because the grass is in better shape there.

 You see pictured below the training sticks are set up in the corner of the field…